FAQs

 Do you provide Emergency Services?

 I do not provide general emergency services, though I would always do my best to respond to urgent calls for end of life care patients.
 As a solo practitioner, I do not have assistants generally and the limited materials I carry are appropriate to the nature of my practice.
 I do not provide regular veterinary services.
-I will respond to urgent calls involving palliative or hospice patients to the best of my ability.
 However, if it is truly an emergency and I cannot respond in a timely way, please have your pet seen by your regular veterinarian or an animal emergency facility.
 It is important and could be very helpful for you to have nearby ER clinic phone numbers and addresses close at hand.
 Preparing for a future emergency will make it less stressful and ensure that your pet is taken care of.

 Important information to have in an emergency includes having a list of all medications, the dosages and times.
 A list of food and medication allergies is also advised for all pet owners.